 For a light roast caffe latte

 Stay Golden’s Paubrasil has a dense chocolate sweetness with a texture that makes it a perfect companion to milk.
+Love milk coffee, but not a super-strong coffee taste?
 This is a lighter roasted coffee that is anything but delicate.

 Stay Golden Paubrasil ($17)